About the Foundation

 Children have always held a special place in the Queen’s heart.
 For several decades the Queen has been committed to safeguard the rights of children; work which has awarded her global recognition and respect within the field.

-To date around 60 projects have received support from Care About the Children.
-These projects fall within four thematic categories; Psychosocial Support, Education, Recreation and Health, with a special focus on refugee children and online vulnerabilities.
+Over the 10 years, 80 projects received support from Care About the Children.
+These projects fell within five thematic categories; Psychosocial Support, Education, Recreation and Health, Sexual Exploatation of Children and Children’s Rights with a special focus on refugee children and online vulnerabilities.

-The Foundation supports projects in Sweden as well as internationally.
+The Foundation supported projects in Sweden as well as internationally.
 Internationally, projects have been implemented in Latvia, Syria, Mozambique, Ghana, Senegal, Colombia, Jordan, Myanmar, Nicaragua and India to name but a few.

 Vision